Seven Compatibility Questions You Should Never Ignore

 Although there are always exceptions to the rule, it is best to seek out the compatibility when searching for a romantic relationship.
 “Opposites attract” and “love is more important than anything else” are certainly lovely thoughts, but they rarely make for serene, pleasant relationships, and can actually create unnecessary pain and strife in your relationship.
 While background, history, and families of origin might not be the most important considerations to take into account when entering into a relationship, what you and your partner want are absolutely essential.
 Compatibility is not necessarily a measure of external, cultural, or procedural similarity, but is instead a measure of how in tune the two of you are to one another, your wants and needs, and your future together.

-Ignoring compatibility could come without any consequences but could also come at the cost of your relationship.
+Ignoring the answers to compatibility questions could come without any consequences but could also come at the cost of your relationship.
 Not all relationship hurdles can be overcome because not all factors are left up to you: you and your partner both have to be willing to handle conflict in healthy, safe ways, and you and your partner both have to decide to show up in your relationship day in and day out.
 If the two of you are not on board with the trajectory of your relationship, nurturing a long-term connection could be extremely difficult.
 In some instances, repaired communication and some work alongside a relationship therapist can repair relationships, and in some instances, the best course of action is to simply let the relationship go.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.